AlgebraicJulia/AlgebraicRelations.jl/README.md

 Within this library, we define database schemas based on the *presentation* of a workflow (more generally, the presentation of a symmetric monoidal category).
-The presentation of a workflow includes the *data types* of products in the workflow (objects in an SMC) and the *processes* that transform these products (homomorphisms in an SMC).
-We will give an example of defining the schema of a traditional computer vision workflow, This involves extracting images from a file, performing a test/train split on images, training a neural network on images, and finally evaluating a network on images.
+The presentation of a workflow includes the **data types** of products in the workflow (objects in an SMC) and the **processes** that transform these products (homomorphisms in an SMC).
+We will give an example of defining the schema of a traditional computer vision workflow.
+This involves extracting images from a file, performing a test/train split on images, training a neural network on images, and finally evaluating a network on images.
 This example is also presented in [this notebook](examples/ml_workflow_demo/ml_demo.ipynb).